-Links to any articles referencing the Council, its staff or Members are sent to the relevant Officers or Members for information.
+Any articles referencing the Council, its staff or Members are summarised and sent to the Leadership Team, relevant Corporate Managers and Members for information.

 For any printed or online reporting which is found to be baseless, either the Communications & Engagement Manager or relevant Corporate/Service Manager can decide whether any follow-up action is required in response (see also 3.1 above).
 Any coverage generated - whether from a press release or by responding to a media enquiry - is collated and reported monthly to the Leadership Team for evaluation.